-- Choose a column that will be served as the variation name in the "Variation Name Key".
-The variation name will later appear in the reports, so make sure it is descriptive to the variation content.
+- Choose a column to be served as the variation name in the "Variation Name Key".
+The variation name later appears in the reports, so make sure it is descriptive of the variation content.

 - Click Save and Activate.

-Tip: You can use the same feed for multiple experiences or campaigns, and add a column that will later be used as a filter, and set a different filter per experience.
+Tip: You can use the same feed for multiple experiences or campaigns, and add a column that is later used as a filter, and set a different filter per experience.
 For example, if you have promotions for mobile users and promotions for desktop users, you can have them in the same feed.
 Add a column "Device", and a value of "Mobile" or "Desktop".
-When you'll create an experience that is targeted to mobile users, you will be able to filter rows that include "Mobile" value in the "Device" column.
+When you create an experience that is targeted to mobile users, you can filter rows that include "Mobile" value in the "Device" column.
 The same goes for an experience that is targeted at desktop users.

 Step 4: Create Your Campaign

-- Create a campaign that will contain the experience with your variations.
+- Create a campaign that contains the experience with your variations.